luije87/documentation/api.rst

 Majors/Minors
 -----------------
-The following is the same for minors
+The following is the same for minors.
+This part of the API allows career services centers to add, remove and receive a list of majors in the system for their school.

 [GET] /majors
 *************